PQMeng/RecommendationSystemOnSpark/README.md

     8).
 It will take a few minutes for the cluster to be provisioned and eventually start.
     **Note**: If you get an error message saying that the instance type is not available, create the cluster again using a different instance type (e.g. m4.large) under Hardware Confirguration.
 Now, you can choose to either submit a MR or Spark job.

--step 5.
+- step 5.
 Preparing and Submitting a Spark job
     1).
 From the EMR console https://console.aws.amazon.com/elasticmapreduce/, select your cluster and then select the **"Steps"** tab.
     2).
 Select the blue button **"Add step"**

 ## Reference